Bucharest

 Originally built to house all offices of the Communist ruling officers during Ceausescu’s regime, the imposing Palace of Parliament is Romania’s most famous building.
 Tours are open to the public, showing off the opulent staircases and chandelier-filled rooms and offering great insight into the building's history.
 The palace also houses Romania's National Museum of Contemporary Art.

 Similar to its Paris namesake, Bucharest’s Triumphal Arch, standing tall at 26 metres, remembers Romania’s Great War soldiers and its reunification in 1918.
-Initially, the arc was built out of wood in 1922, and was then finished in Deva granite in 1936.
+Initially, the arch was built out of wood in 1922, and was then finished in Deva granite in 1936.
 The Triumphal Arch becomes the main stage for the military parade every December 1st, when Romanians celebrate their National Day.

 The World Trade Center in Bucharest features elegant boutiques, art galleries, fashion and antique shops.
 There are also services such as beauty salons, banking services, grocery stores, pharmacies, post office, restaurants and cafes.

-Unirea Shopping Centre is located in the heart of the city and offers fashion stores on the first and second floors like H&M, NewYorker, Body Shop and Triumph.
+Unirea Shopping Centre is located in the heart of the city and offers fashion stores on the first and second floors like H&M, New Yorker and Triumph.
 Electronics and household shops can be found on floors three and four.
-If you would like to buy food then head to the basement where the Mega Image supermarket can be found.

-The recently renovated Piata Obor is Bucharest’s largest market with all sorts of food and a mini bazaar.
+The recently renovated Piața Obor is Bucharest’s largest market with all sorts of food and a mini bazaar.
 This famous market is huge, colourful and vibrant and offers a huge number of products, from fresh produce and meat to children's toys and souvenirs.

 Pasajul Macca-Vilacrosse, along Calea Victoriei, is a stretch of funky boutiques and unique shops.
 Art galleries and antique shops can also be found throughout the area, as well as cosy cafes and bars.